NHOQA/TD-XPAH-HaLow-Mesh/README.md

 Install bridge-utils package "apt-get install bridge-utils"

 1. create dhcp server for bridge. the file "good xpah dchp" should be placed in etc/systemd/network  mine is named end0.network
-2. adjust IP addresses in mesh script and bridge script
-3. run mesh script
-4. run bridge script
+2. Adjust full_mesh.sh for mesh name, interface names and IP address
+3. Run full_mesh.sh

 At this point you should be able to connect your EUD to the pi via ethernet connection and ping from eud to other nodes on your mesh
 I am accomplishing this with a USB-C to Ethernet adapter https://www.amazon.com/gp/product/B09Q5XC7T9/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1